LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D2-Bootstrap.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

-- The `<meta>` tag is used to control the layout on mobile browsers.
+- In this case, the `<meta>` tag is used to control web page layout, particularly for mobile browsers.
 - `name="viewport"` specifies that the meta tag is setting the *viewport* properties.
 The *viewport* is the visible area of a web page on a device's screen.
 - `content="width=device-width, initial-scale=1"` sets the viewport to match the device's width and sets the initial zoom level to 1.